christian-heusel/dotfiles/README.md

 This is not really meant to be used by other people (atleast directly), but feel free to look into my ansible playbooks and roles!

+## Notes for future me
+We work on a basic install of ArchLinux so far 😊

 0. Install the dependent AUR role
    ```cmd
    # ansible-galaxy install --role-file=requirements.yml